AdaCore/learn/content/courses/advanced-ada/parts/resource_management/anonymous_access_types.rst

        IA : access Integer;
     begin
        IA := I'Access;
+       --  Indirect allocation:
-       --  Indirect allocation on the stack.
+       --  object creation on the stack.

        IA.all := 30;